DomWilliams0/name-needed/.planning/backlog.md

 * wellbeing of individual parts affects stats
 * gradual healing and tending
 * track injury causes e.g. arrow in leg, fired by X at time Y with weapon Z
+* blood flow that can be blocked off